AntaresSimulatorTeam/AntaREST/docs/install/1-CONFIG.md

 850: /home/john/Antares/antares_web_data/antares-solver/antares-8.5-solver
 860: /home/john/Antares/antares_web_data/antares-solver/antares-8.6-solver
 ```
-*NB: As you can see, you can use newer solver for older study version thanks to the solver retro-compatibility*
+> NOTE: As you can see, you can use newer solver for older study version thanks to the solver retro-compatibility
 ## **slurm**
 SLURM (Simple Linux Utility for Resource Management) is used to interact with a remote environment (for Antares it's Calin) as a workload manager.
 ### **local_workspace**